yitbehisbro/CForecast/README.md

 ## Project Name
 The project's name is <code>CForcast</code> where C stands for Current.
-Its full name reads "Current and Forecast Weather of The Cities in The Globe".
+Its full name reads "Current and Forecast Weather of The Cities in The Globe". <code>CForecast</code> helps researchers, agricultural experts, merchants, farmers, travelers, and others to know the historical, current, or upcoming n days weather of a given city by using a natural language: English.

 ## Introduction
 CForecast is a Chatbot-based current, upcoming, and historical weather forecasting application.
 It uses the Telegram bot as a chatting interface and the pyTelegramBotAPI library of Python as a back-end of the application.
 The weather data is accessed from OpenWeather and Open-metro through API and without API (Open-metro is free for non-commercial purposes without API).